carpentries/instructor-training/episodes/04-expertise.md

 {: .challenge}

 ### Bait and Switch
-Just as experts may have many ways to connect concepts at their disposal, they may also have many ways of *describing or demonstrating concepts*.
+When an expert con-artist aims to deceive, one way to do this is by "baiting" a victim with one promise, then "switching" to deliver something different, relying on confusion and trust to keep the victim from complaining.
+Teachers are not aiming for deception, yet a similar thing can occur entirely by accident when they *teach* one way of describing a concept, then *use* another.

-If you worked in the same building as something called a "delicatessen", you might invite a friend to meet you at "the deli" or simply at "the restaurant" and expect them to know what you mean.
+If you worked in the USA in the same building as something called a "delicatessen", you might invite a friend to meet you at "the deli" or simply at "the restaurant" and expect them to know what you mean, because you naturally use these terms interchangeably.
-Yet, a novice in English might hesitate, wondering if these words mean the same thing, or close enough, under the circumstances.
+Yet, someone less familiar with US English might hesitate, wondering if these words mean the same thing, or close enough, under the circumstances.
 Similarly, in a Carpentries workshop, an Instructor may start a workshop talking about "Unix," but then automatically start using words like "bash" and "shell"